Classic cameo silhouettes

 Period costume balls

-The most artistic silhouettes are cut at period costume balls.
-Piled up wigs, masks and flowing dresses and elegant coats offer a wonderful opportunity for the silhouettist.
-You may find the artist cutting some genuinely eighteenth-century looking portraits.
+The most artistic full-length silhouettes are those cut at period costume balls.
+Piled up wigs, masks and flowing dresses and elegant coats offer a wonderful opportunity for Charles to express the full range of his work.
+You may find him cutting some genuinely eighteenth-century looking portraits.

-Silhouette artists have been active in various guises throughout the eighteenth, nineteenth, and twentieth centuries.
+If you are organising a period events you may be rightly concerned that your event be historically faithful and accurate.
+Silhouettists have been active in various guises throughout the eighteenth, nineteenth, and twentieth centuries, but their style and manner of working varied considerably.
 For this reason a silhouettist can form a historically-accurate addition to a wide range of Georgian, Regency, and Victorian events.
-They would not be out of place at a 1920s- or 1930s-themed evening either.
+You should also consider booking a silhouettist for a 1920s- or 1930s-themed event.